Check the following web link for information on Aboli flower:

 playfulness and a sporty attitude in its extreme rashness.

-Hyacinths also denote constancy
+Hyacinths also denote constancy.

 Blue hyacinth stands for constancy